-Fossils help paleontologists

-Fossils help paleontologists

-reconstruct what dinosaurs looked

-reconstruct what dinosaurs looked

-rike, how they moved, and what

-like, how they moved, and claws

-they ate.
-Sharp teeth and claws

-they ate of dinosaur was bipedal

-to (two-footed), which enabled it to

-(two-footed), which enabled it to

-(four-footed), with teeth suited to

-(four-footed), wit
+DINOSAUR LIVING Fossils help paleontologists reconstruct what dinosaurs looked like, how they moved, and what they ate.
+Sharp teeth and claws suggest that a dinosaur ate meat.
+This type of dinosaur was bipedal (two-footed), which enabled it to quickly chase prey.
+Plant-eating dinosaurs were usually quadrupeds (four-footed), with teeth suited to grinding vegetation.
+Fossilized footprints indicate dinosaur weight and confirm that they traveled in groups, With the young in the middle to protect them.